U.S. security agency scraps plan to allow small knives on planes

 In March, the TSA said that effective April 25, it would allow knives with blades that are 2.36 inches (6 cm) or less to be carried onto airplanes.
 The proposed rules would also have allowed passengers to carry on hockey sticks, golf clubs or billiard cues.

 Just days before the rules were due to go into effect, the TSA delayed the change.
-Now, six weeks later, Pistole announced he would scrap the proposed rules altogether.
+Now, six weeks later, Pistole announced the decision to scrap the proposed rules altogether.

-Flight attendants, who had mobilized a massive campaign and started a legal battle to keep the knives off airplanes, applauded Pistole for reversing course and for taking time to hear their concerns.

-"Terrorists armed only with knives killed thousands of Americans on 9/11/2001.
-As the women and men on the front lines in the air, we vowed to do everything in our power to protect passengers and flight crews from harm and prevent that type of atrocity from happening ever again," the 90,000-member Flight Attendants Union Coalition said in a statement.

 (Reporting by Deborah Charles; Editing by Philip Barbara)